julijan/structured/README.md

 \
 **Component rules:**
 - **Component names must be unique**
-- Components HTML file can have a `.hbs` extension (which allows for better Handlebars sytax highlighting)
+- Components HTML file can have a `.hbs` extension (which allows for better Handlebars syntax highlighting)
 - Components can reside at any depth in the file structure

 Let's create a HelloWorld Component `/app/views/HelloWorld/HelloWorld.html`:\